Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Model Description

 \section{Model Description}

-We present a 2-stage system composed from the \textit{retriever} and the \textit{verifier}.
+We present a 2-stage system composed of the \textit{retriever} and the \textit{verifier}.
 The documents are ranked via retriever.
 Each document is split into blocks.
-The blocks from top ranking documents are passed to verifier, and jointly judged.
-Our interpretable CD verifier is capable of re-ranking documents for any granularity of relevant provenance (e.g. document, block, sentence, token).
+The blocks from top-ranking documents are passed to verifier and jointly judged.
+Our interpretable CD verifier is capable of re-ranking documents for any granularity of relevant evidence (e.g., document, block, sentence, token).
 Jointly, the same model predicts the claim's veracity.
 The overall schema of our approach is depicted in Figure~\ref{fig:main_schema}.